In the upper margin, landscapes nos. 1-4 are printed and in the lower margin, there are frames nos. 9-12.

 G | Garland

-The Book of Esther in Hebrew with initial benedictions
+The Book of Esther in Hebrew proceeded by the initial benedictions

-The scroll is formed of 4 sheets containing 16 columns of the text with 24 or 27 lines, except for col. 14 with 11 lines divided into two parts.
+The scroll is formed of 4 sheets containing 16 columns of the text with 24 lines on sheets nos.
+1-3 and 27 lines on sheet no. 4.
+Col. 14 contains 11 lines divided into two parts.

 Every sheet contains 4 columns of text.

-The text is inscribed in the Hebrew square script, in brown ink on the flesh side of parchment membranes.
+The text is inscribed in the Hebrew square script with tagin, in brown (lighter and darker shades) and black ink on the flesh side of the parchment membranes that are rather thin, rather grey, and suede.
+Both sides of the membranes are difficult to distinguish.

 There are two variants of the scrolls decorated with this pattern that in the Index are marked "I" and "II".
 In some exemplars, just below the decorative herms, the pedestals with angel's heads and bases were added, therefore, the text panels are higher; this type is marked with "II".
 Whereas, the rest of the manuscripts containing no pedestals with angel's heads and bases are marked with "I".
 The latter are more numerous.